Mabel L. Ramsay

-Mabel Lida Ramsay (1878–1954) was a British medical doctor and suffragist, based in Plymouth.
+Mabel Lieda Ramsay (1878 – 9 May 1954) was a British medical doctor and suffragist, based in Plymouth.
 She was the third woman to become a fellow of the Royal College of Surgeons of Edinburgh and the first woman to be president of the Plymouth Medical Society.
 She was decorated for her work with the Women's Imperial Service as a doctor in Belgium and France during World War I.

 Early life and education

-Mabel Ramsay was born in London in 1878 to Scottish Naval officer A.C.
-Ramsay and his wife Annie, who was active in the suffrage movement into late life.
+Mabel Ramsay was born in Wandsworth, London on 14 November 1878 to Scottish Naval officer Andrew John Ramsay and Annie Catherine (nee Theile), who was active in the suffrage movement into late life.
 Mabel Ramsay studied at the Edinburgh College of Medicine for Women, which had been jointly founded by the suffragist Elsie Inglis.
 Ramsay graduated MB ChB with distinction at the University of Edinburgh in 1906, alongside Agnes Marshall Cowan and Jessie Gellatly.
 She gained the DPH diploma from Cambridge University in 1908 and was awarded the degree of MD from the University of Edinburgh in 1910.